 Urban Renewal Projects

 The City of Sandy is proud of its downtown.
-The 3/4 mile stretch between Bluff Road and Ten Eyck Road is the heart of the city and offers shopping, dining and entertainment.
-Sandy's downtown is also home to a variety of City services including City Hall, Sandy Fire and Police, the City Library and Community Center.
+The 3/4 mile stretch between Bluff Road and Ten Eyck Road is the heart of the city and offers diverse retail shopping, dining and entertainment.
+Sandy's downtown is also home to a variety of community services including City Hall, Sandy Fire, the Sandy Police Station, the Sandy Public Library and the Senior/Community Center.
 Because the downtown is a valuable asset to the community, the City has undertaken several urban renewal projects to increase the prosperity of the community by enabling an economically viable and vibrant city.

 Downtown Design Guidelines

-On April 2nd of 2008, the City adopted new design standards for commercial buildings in the downtown as well as other parts of the city.
+On April 2nd of 2008, the Sandy City Council adopted new design standards for commercial buildings within Sandy city limits.
 Known as the "Sandy Style," the design guidelines are the result of extensive public involvement.
-Although the design guidelines were not funded by urban renewal money, the guidelines promote more attractive and appealing architecture in Sandy.
+These guidelines promote more attractive and appealing architecture in Sandy by establishing some common architectural standards within our commercial buildings to help promote a unified theme.
 For more information on these guidelines, click here.

 Downtown Utility Undergrounding and Streetscape Project

-Most great cities have a central public gathering area; Sandy is no exception.
-The City leveraged Urban Renewal funding to construct a public plaza across from City Hall and the Historical Society Museum on Hoffman Ave.
+- The City leveraged Urban Renewal funding to construct Centennial Plaza next to Sandy City Hall and the Sandy Historical Society Museum on Hoffman Ave.
 The amphitheater-style plaza features a large open area, seating, farmer's market vendor pads, landscaping and a water feature.
-Public restrooms are being added in winter 2012/2013.

 1998 Urban Renewal Plan